ollie-grove/portfolio-site/README.md

     - Viewport size = Screen size / Device Pixel Ratio
     - CSS pixel ratio = Screen size / viewport size (https://blisk.io/devices/details/iphone-12)

+- Accessibility:
+  - Using a class of .visually-hidden for headers and other text you want to hide visually, but will be read for those using screen readers.
+  .visually-hidden {
+    position: absolute;
+    left: -10000px;
+    top: auto;
+    width: 1px;
+    height: 1px;
+    overflow: hidden;
+    }

 - Problem: The social media icons went offscreen when in tablet and desktop mode.
 Solution:

 To see how you can add code snippets, see below: